David Lindesay-Bethune, 15th Earl of Lindsay

+Early life

-Lindsay was the son of William Tucker Lindesay-Bethune, 14th Earl of Lindsay and Marjory Cross, daughter of Arthur John Graham Cross.
+Lindsay was the son of William Lindesay-Bethune, 14th Earl of Lindsay and Marjory Cross.
+Among his younger siblings were Hon.
+John Martin Lindesay-Bethune (who married Enriqueta Mary Jeanne Koch de Gooreynd and Jean Maxwell Brickman), Lady Elizabeth Marjory Beatrice Lindesay-Bethune (who married Maj.
+David Laurence Greenacre), and Lady Mary Bethune Lindesay-Bethune (who married Capt.
+Owen Buckingham Varney).

+His paternal grandparents were Archibald Bethune, 13th Earl of Lindsay and Ethel Tucker (the daughter of William Austin Tucker).
+His maternal grandparents were Arthur John Graham Cross and Marjory Nelson Ritchie Edwards.

 He was educated at Eton and Magdalene College, Cambridge.

+Career

 He served in the Scots Guards as a junior officer and left with the rank of Major in 1951.

 He was appointed Honorary Colonel on 29 May 1957 of the Fife and Forfar Yeomanry/Scottish Horse.
 He held this post until 1962, when his tenure expired.
 He was however allowed to retain the honorary rank of Colonel.

 His interest in steam railways led to his acquiring the locomotive The Great Marquess from British Railways following its withdrawal in 1962.
 He succeeded Sir Gerald Nabarro as chairman of the Severn Valley Railway in 1973.

-Family
+Views on curtsying

+He was known as a vocal proponent of traditional British protocol.
+He gained publicity in 1971 when he sent Martha Mitchell, wife of US Attorney General John Mitchell, some critical correspondence after Mrs. Mitchell omitted to curtsy to Queen Elizabeth II.

+Personal life

-Lord Lindsay married the Honourable Mary-Clare Douglas-Scott-Montagu, daughter of John Douglas-Scott-Montagu, 2nd Baron Montagu of Beaulieu and Alice Pearl Crake, on 31 October 1953.
-They had one son, James, and one daughter, Caroline, but were divorced in 1968.
-He married as his second wife Penelope Crossley, daughter of Anthony Crossley and Clare Frances Fortescue Thomson, in 1969.
-He died in 1989 and was succeeded by his only son, James.
+On 31 October 1953, Lord Lindsay married the Honourable Mary-Clare Douglas-Scott-Montagu, daughter of John Douglas-Scott-Montagu, 2nd Baron Montagu of Beaulieu and Alice Pearl Crake.
+Before their divorce in 1968, they had one son and one daughter: